daviavmello/daviavmello/README.md

 - 🔭 I'm a Front-End Developer passionate about delivering outstanding user interfaces for a seemless experience.
 - 🌱 Currently developing BlueShip for [iOS](https://apps.apple.com/ca/app/blueship/id1573998645) and [Android](https://play.google.com/store/apps/details?id=com.blueship.mobile).
-- 🥞 I thought JavaScript was the way to go until I knew about the existence TypeScript.
-Boom!
-Fell in love with it.
+- 🥞 JavaScript is cool and all, but I fell in love with TypeScript and cannot go back.
 - ⚡ Not tech-related, but you can find me on [YouTube](https://youtu.be/yyyYsj0ovtY) playing my guitar or at the closest rock-climbing gym.

 ### Social Media